iStreamPlanet/github-actions/minimize-comments/README.md

 # minimize-comments javascript action

-This action minimizes all comments by the specified user which include the given string in the comment body
+This action minimizes all comments by the specified user which include the given string in the comment body.
+It can be used as part of a workflow where a bot emits comments on every PR push.
+This action should be run at the beginning of the workflow to minimize all previous comments so that only the latest comments remain visible.

 ## Inputs